Mexico top court decriminalizes recreational marijuana use - RFI

 Mexico City (AFP)

-Mexico's Supreme Court on Monday decriminalized recreational marijuana use for adults, declaring its prohibition under the health law to be unconstitutional, after a legalization bill stalled in Congress.
+Mexico's Supreme Court on Monday decriminalized recreational marijuana use for adults, drawing a cautious welcome from activists who said users face a "legal vacuum" until lawmakers pass a stalled legalization bill.

-"Today is a historic day for liberties," court president Arturo Zaldivar said after the decision was approved by eight of the 11 judges.
+"Today is a historic day for liberties," court president Arturo Zaldivar said, after eight of the 11 judges backed the decision declaring prohibition under the health law to be unconstitutional.

 The ruling comes after Congress failed to enact legislation legalizing recreational marijuana use by an April 30 deadline set by the country's highest court.